-Learners follow one endorsed route through this specification: either fashion and textiles; or product design.
+Learners follow one endorsed route through this specification: either fashion and textiles or product design.

-The subject content within section 2.1 and section 2.2 for each of fashion and textiles and product design is presented under seven main headings:
+The subject content within section 2.1 and section 2.2 for each of fashion and textiles and product design is presented under four main headings:

 - designing and innovation

 - materials and components

-- processes

 - industrial and commercial practice

-- product analysis and systems
+- product analysis and systems.

-- human responsibility

-- public interaction marketing and research.